cicakhq/potato/README.md

   - Private messages are implemented as a special channel, giving the private chats identical functionality as the main channels
   - API that allows for writing external clients
+  - Messages can be edited and deleted.
+The edit history of a message is preserved in the database.

 # Clients